 How can we help?

-Dr. McManus and the team at Pacific Pediatric Sleep Wellness Centre are proud to offer the Healthy Start program to children in Canada, which is designed to use natural and non-surgical mechanisms to restructure your child’s airway, promote correct development of the dental arches, and reverse the symptoms experienced by SDB.
+Dr. McManus and the team at Pacific Pediatric Sleep Wellness Centre are proud to offer Airway Development and Sleep Wellness Treatment program to children in Canada, which is designed to use natural and non-surgical mechanisms to restructure your child’s airway, promote correct development of the dental arches, and reverse the symptoms experienced by SDB.

-The Healthy Start program is also designed to be a pre-orthodontic treatment and supports the growth of straight teeth and properly developed palates for your child.
-Children with SDB who are involved in Healthy Start are are less likely to require braces later on, as the system helps guides incoming permanent teeth while promoting proper facial development.
+Airway Development and Sleep Wellness Treatment program is also designed to be a pre-orthodontic treatment and supports the growth of straight teeth and properly developed palates for your child.
+Children with SDB who are involved in Airway Development and Sleep Wellness Treatment are are less likely to require braces later on, as the system helps guides incoming permanent teeth while promoting proper facial development.